Bert Clive Burnell Lincoln

 The diary is in the possession of Sharyn Smith from Australia the great niece of Bert Lincoln to whom I am very grateful for sending me a copy that I have typed out to publish here.

 "Apparently they weren't to have any writing material on board as the ship had their own news reporters, but he wrote it anyway"

-... which goes a long way to explaining why accounts such as this one are so rare.
-It is typed it as it is written.
+... which goes a long way to explaining why accounts such as this one are so rare, selling the story to reporters or on return was a significant way of paying off the debts incurred by expeditions and possibly of fund raising for the next one.
+It is typed as it is written.
 There is an occasional word or letter that I have not been able to interpret, at these points I have written a row of dashes ----- or wrapped question marks around the word where I have ?guessed?

 1911-1914 Australasian Antarctic Expedition leaves Hobart on 2nd December 1911 aboard the S.Y. (steam yacht) Aurora

 I am still aboard the expedition ship Aurora.
 We are lying in Hobart but are leaving tomorrow Boxing Day for Antarctica to pick up Dr. Mawson and his parties on the ice.
 We have been the guests of our captain J.K.
 Davis today at a Christmas dinner at the Oriental Hotel it was a flash affair.
 After dinner myself and my mate Louis with three lady friends went for a drive out in the country to a place called Berridale.
 We got home to tea about 6 o'clock in the evening went to a theatre and got aboard about 11.30.